 They received the Skoda Breakthrough Artist Award for the best debut solo show in India in 2011.
 Other awards include the Embarrat Award from Museo Trepat, Tarrega, Spain and a grant from Fondazione MAST, Bologna, Italy as part of the GD4PhotoArt Award 2014-15.
 In 2017 they were awarded a Research Residency in Switzerland by Pro-Helvetia.
 They also teach an annual module on Moving Image, Photography and Allied Media at National Institute of Design (NID).

-Some of their recent solo and group exhibitions include Afterimage at PHOTOINK, New Delhi, India; Postdate: Photography and Inherited History in India in the San Jose Museum of Art, California and Ulrich Museum of Art, Kansas, USA; and The Great Machine II at Museo Trepat, Spain; GD4PhotoArt/Foto Industria at MAST, Bologna; PHOTOINK at Gallery SKE, Bangalore; and Imagined Futures, Reconstructed Pasts at Bikaner House/Anant Art, New Delhi, India.
+Some of their recent solo and group exhibitions include Afterimage (2015) at PHOTOINK, Last Evenings on Earth (2019) at PHOTOINK, Come Away (2021) at PHOTOINK and Until at the End of the World (2023) at PHOTOINK Postdate: Photography and Inherited History in India in the San Jose Museum of Art, California and Ulrich Museum of Art, Kansas, USA; and The Great Machine II at Museo Trepat, Spain; GD4PhotoArt/Foto Industria at MAST, Bologna; PHOTOINK at Gallery SKE, Bangalore; and Imagined Futures, Reconstructed Pasts at Bikaner House/Anant Art, New Delhi, India.